THE CONTINUING ANGLICAN CHURCH

 - APPOINTMENT OF A NEW CHAIRMAN AT THE COMMUNION OF CONTINUING ANGLICANS

 St Peter the Apostle

-The COACH owes its Episcopate and Apostolic Authority to the Syrian Church of Antioch where their disciples were first called Christians, and of which the See of St Peter the Apostle was the first Bishop.
+The Continuing Anglican Church owes its Episcopate and Apostolic Authority to the Syrian Church of Antioch where their disciples were first called Christians, and of which the See of St Peter the Apostle was the first Bishop.
 (See “Our History“)

 – – – – –